Treatment of Intestinal Blockages in Cystic Fibrosis

 If the surgery is extensive, our doctors often recommend intravenous (IV) nutrition, which ensures that your baby receives nutrients and fluids through a special catheter that is placed in a vein.
 An IV can be started in the hospital and continued at home for as long as it takes for the bowel to regain its ability to absorb nutrients.

 Bowel obstruction is a rare complication in older children and adults with cystic fibrosis who take pancreatic enzymes to improve digestion.
 However, constipation can occur from time to time, especially in older children and adults who are being treated with pain medications.
-Our gastroenterologists may prescribe enemas or bowel-cleansing medications to help relieve this symptom.
+NYU Langone gastroenterologists may prescribe enemas or bowel-cleansing medications to help relieve this symptom.